How to Use Extra Virgin Olive Oil to Reduce the Risk of Breast Cancer

 The Greek Study – the link between Mediterranean Diet and Breast Cancer

-Greek scientists have conducted a research which included about 15.000 women and the research lasted for one decade.
+Greek scientists have conducted research which included about 15.000 women and the research lasted for one decade.
 They were focused on monitoring the eating habits of all these women and evaluating their habits on a scale between 0 and 9 in terms of closeness with the traditional Mediterranean diet.

 Olive Oil and Breast Cancer – How Much to Take?

-More breast cancer related stories:
+More breast cancer-related stories:

 Via Healthy and Natural World